Music

 The Music Theory sequence is designed to develop an understanding of the rich grammar and syntax of common-practice functional tonality.
 This objective is approached through listening, analysis, and writing.
 Aural skills (the ability to perceive and reconstruct/represent musical events) and basic musicianship skills (sight-singing and basic keyboard performance) will be stressed throughout the course alongside analysis and conception, as any real understanding of music is inconceivable without such abilities.
 Each theory course requires weekly musicianship meetings in addition to the three weekly class sessions.

 The three-semester sequence is required of, but not limited to, music majors.
-All students wishing to enroll in Theory I must either successfully complete MUS-107 Basic Theory and Notation (Fundamentals of Music) or pass an exam to place them out of MUS-107 Basic Theory and Notation.
-Since the theory sequence is offered in a rotating schedule, starting over every third semester, interested students are encouraged to take the exam (and, if deemed necessary, MUS-107 Basic Theory and Notation) early in their academic careers in order to be prepared when Theory I comes around in the rotation.
+All students wishing to enroll in MUS-210 Basic Music Theory & Lab I must either successfully complete MUS-130 Musicianship or pass an exam to place them out of MUS-130 Musicianship.
+Since the theory sequence is offered in a rotating schedule, starting over every third semester, interested students are encouraged to take the exam (and, if deemed necessary, MUS-130 Musicianship) early in their academic careers in order to be prepared when Basic Music Theory comes around in the rotation.

 Student Learning Goals